sambarapu/StringGenerator/README.md

-This application is sample application to generate a random string from a words list
+This application is sample application built using spring boot to generate a random string from a words list

 As of today, random string is generated from static file."words.txt" from resources.
 Application can be extended to read the string from DB/cache and can increase scaling accordingly.